-The continuing evolution of DevOps naturally prompted its implementation into cloud-based architecture; all the more so, in recent years, where business is shifting towards scalable digital technologies.
+The continuing evolution of DevOps naturally prompted its implementation into cloud-based architecture; all the more so, in recent years, when business is shifting towards scalable digital technologies.

 Despite the fact that teams and companies are only just beginning to understand the interdependent relationship between DevOps solutions and the Cloud, the benefits from their merger are already evident.
 To point out, the road to an effective Cloud passes through DevOps automation; likewise, DevOps automation can only go so far, without the Cloud.
 This newfound realization opens up a world of possibilities for companies aiming to grow in the digital era.

 And, that’s where the real value of DevOps automation in the Cloud lies: in its ability to drive meaningful digital transformation that has the power to directly impact business goals.